SuperLoc: The Key to Robust LiDAR-Inertial Localization Lies in Predicting Alignment Risks: Related Work

 \subsection{Degeneracy Mitigation in Scan Registration}

 When robots operate in complex and challenging environments, an ideal LiDAR localization algorithm should be fail-safe and failure-aware to mitigate the effect of ill-conditioned optimization problems.
 Most existing LiDAR localization methods passively fuse data from all sensor modalities into a single, large optimization problem~\cite{zheng2022fast,lin2022r}.
 This approach assumes that different sensor modalities provide complementary constraints in the optimization process.
 However, this tightly coupled strategy often requires substantial computational resources.
 Moreover, it is usually difficult to balance weight between multi modalities.
 Zhang~\cite{zhang2016degeneracy} proposes a solution remapping to only update the pose in well-constrained state directions.
-However, since the method relies on heuristic thresholds, it is difficult to achieve reliable performance when changing the environment\cite{nubert2022learning}.
-Similar limitations also exist in \cite{hinduja2019degeneracy}.
-In contrast, our approach can achieve early failure detection and doesn't need heuristic tuning by evaluating the localizability of raw measurements.
+Similar methods are used in\cite{hinduja2019degeneracy}\cite{nubert2022learning} to detect degeneracy during optimization.
+However, such methods often rely on heuristic tuning of eigenvalues.
+These approaches are difficult to apply with the same set of parameters in different environments.
+In contrast, our approach can achieve early failure detection and does not need heuristic tuning by evaluating the observability.